CodingItWrong/outsidein.dev/docs/vue/4-refactoring-styles.md

 You'll be prompted to choose a preset: choose `Default (recommended)`.

 When the installation finishes, Vuetify is set and ready to go.
+Don't commit any changes to git yet, though.

-But if you stop and restart `yarn test:e2e` or your app, you'll notice you see something different: a "Welcome to Vuetify" screen.
+If you stop and restart `yarn test:e2e` or your app, you'll notice you see something different: a "Welcome to Vuetify" screen.

 ![Welcome to Vuetify screen](./images/3-1-welcome-to-vuetify.png)